Cajamarca to Chepen Bus

 The route from Cajamarca to the northern city of Chepén is at a distance of 111 mi (179 km) and the travel takes about 5 hours on the highway.
 Linea is the main transportation company that covers this route, providing bus tickets at s/.
 25. Buses leave from the terminal located in the outskirts of Cajamarca at 10:45 a.m., destination to one of the main roads of the urban area of Chepén.
 The climate of Chepén is warm and dry, maximum temperatures can reach 95 °F (35 °C) and minimum can drop to 55 °F (13 °C).

-Why book Cajamarca to chepen bus with redBus?
+Why book a Cajamarca to Chepén bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Cajamarca to chepen.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Cajamarca to Chepén.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 It’s one of the most ancient cities of Peru and of the Inca Empire.
 The first inhabitants were Huacaloma, Layzon, Cumbe Mayo and Otuzco who settled in Cajamarca about 3.000 years ago.
 The city was witness of ferocious battles between the Incas and the conquerors during the Peru Conquest and besides that, Cajamarca was where Francisco Pizarro captured Atahualpa, the last inca who refused to subject himself to the Christian faith and culture.
 It’s known as the most Spanish city of Peru.